Amjadkhan-CMU/Moving-Object-Detection-with-Faster-RCNN-for-NAO-Robot-Integration/README.md

 ## What This Is

-My coursework project where I built a pedestrian detection system for the NAO humanoid robot.
+My coursework for PRAC1 project where I built a pedestrian detection system for the NAO humanoid robot.
 The robot can now detect people in real-time using a camera and deep learning.

 The challenge was that NAO's processor is way too weak to run deep learning models, so I had to get creative with edge computing - basically offloading the heavy work to my laptop.